 CHP Merger Corp.
-Announces Approval of Extension Proposal
+Announces Adjournment of its Special Meeting

 Accelus is committed to accelerating minimally invasive spine surgery through its enabling technology with broad accessibility to previously underserved markets.
 Established through the combination of Integrity Implants and Fusion Robotics, Accelus is focused on providing its proprietary Adaptive GeometryTM technology with pragmatic and economical navigation and robotic solutions with broad clinical use in spine surgery.
 Learn more at www.accelusinc.com.